heinrichelsigan/schnapslet/README.md

 Sources for android using Abdroid Stzudio are located under
 > schnapslet/android/Schnapslet

-File readme.md is located at
-> schnapslet/EADME.md

 ## Schnapslet Schnapsen Wiki

 Wiki files are located at
 https://github.com/heinrichelsigan/schnapslet/wiki/

+## README.md

+the current File readme.md is located at
+> schnapslet/EADME.md